Higher and foundation tiers

 iodine | greyish-purple | 114 | 131 | solid |

 All the halogens have 7 electrons in their outer shell, so only need to gain one to achieve full last shells.
 This means that the halogens are used as oxidising agents.
-That is they accept electrons from other elements, they oxidise them and by accepting electrons they are reduced e.g. All the halogens react with iron wool.
-The trends are what you might expect:
+That is they will accept electrons from other elements, they oxidise them and by accepting electrons and they are themselves reduced e.g. all the halogens react with iron wool.
+The trends in these reactions are what you might expect:

-The reaction of iodine and aluminium is much slower.
+The reaction of iodine and aluminium is much slower than that of chlorine or bromine.
 In fact the two substances can be

 mixed fairly safely on a clean dry tin lid.
-A few drops of water are added to catalyse and start the reaction.
+A few drops of water are added to this mixture to catalyse and start the reaction.
 After about 60 seconds or so the reaction starts.

 A bright vivid glow is seen as the aluminium iodide forms, but perhaps the most vivid part of the reaction is